Eghosa2Ohenhen/AutoSales-EDA-RFM-Analysis/README.md

 # AutoSales-EDA-RFM-Analysis
 ## About
 Explored automotive sales data through an analysis, uncovering patterns in sales, customer behavior, and product performance.
-The project utilizes SQL queries to clean and analyze the data.
+The project utilizes SQL queries to clean and analysis.
 Implemented RFM Analysis (Recency, Frequency, Monetary) to segment and understand customer behavior.
 RFM Analysis involves:

 - Recency: The time since a consumer last made a purchase.